 Biochemical And Genetic Differences

 In a perfect world, our bodies work according to the scientific models.
-In the real world, very few of us are in complete agreement with the models, we are all unique and our genetics differ.
+In the real world, very few of us are in complete agreement with the models, we are all unique, and our genetics differ.

-With regard to choline, which we mentioned earlier, it has been seen that as much as 50% of the population has genetic differences that increase the need for choline to synthesize methyl.
+About choline, which we mentioned earlier, it has been seen that as much as 50% of the population has genetic differences that increase the need for choline to synthesize methyl.
 This means that the same choline cannot then be used for acetylcholine, an important signal substance for communication between the neurons in the brain.

 The Rescue Is Near

 Now, it almost sounds like the end is near for all of us, but thankfully it’s not that bad.
-Our body and brain plasticity is amazing and can recover from most things.
+Our body and brain plasticity is fantastic and can recover from most things.
 Even the brain that is shrunk by chronic stress can regain its size by reducing stress.

 Other healthy habits such as regular exercise, nutritious diets, low or no alcohol intake and good sleep hygiene have a positive impact on our cognitive health.
-However, sometimes it is not quite easy to get all these pieces in place so a diet supplement can be good to use.
+However, sometimes it is not quite easy to get all these pieces in place so a diet supplement can be useful to use.
 However, it is important to remember – supplements are not intended for medical use or as an alternative to a varied diet, but are a complement to an otherwise healthy lifestyle.

 Get our news and articles to your inbox!

 Braingineers develop innovative and effective, high quality supplements for primarily cognitive health.
 Our attitude is that the body has an innate ability to regulate our functions that can be supported, restored and optimized.

 Our products are designed to help the body regulate its own biochemistry and achieve balance.
 Our goal is to support the integrity of the internal processes to make them more robust and better functioning over time, providing benefits even after discontinued use.